 The stylistic approach from a manager or the overall skillset of the player can have more of an influence on the game than size.

 Like with certain midfield positions, attackers’ sizes can vary significantly.
 Advanced playmakers, center-forwards, and wingers are frequently short and quick, with low centers of gravity.

-They are light in order to be able to dribble, pass and move quickly in the opposition third but tend to have good core strength.
+They’re light to be able to dribble, pass, and move quickly in the opposition third but tend to have good core strength.

 These are the outliers.
 Such players can run like gazelles, turn on a sixpence, compete physically with defenders, make pin-point crosses, and score goals.

 These powerhouses share the physical stats of GKs and CBs, while also possessing the skill and athleticism of an attacker.

 On the other end of the scale, we can look at players like Sergio Aguero and Wayne Rooney.
-Both fall into the endomorphic category, with their stocky builds.
+Both fall into the endomorphic category with their stocky builds.

 Many more strikers fall somewhere between a Zlatan and an Aguero.

-Interestingly, statistics from the 2018 World Cup showed that although height and weight varied between positions, players’ BMI levels were about even across the board (23.2).
+Interestingly, the 2018 World Cup statistics showed that although height and weight varied between positions, players’ BMI levels were about even across the board (23.2).